Interactive marketing: what it is and how to get it right

 Because not every format will see the same rate of response across every audience, which will also help you diversify your traffic.

 Why choose interactive content over static content?
-Well, the numbers say that interactive content is 81% more effective at grabbing people’s attention than static content, so interactive marketing has several advantages, including:
+Interactive content is 81% more effective at grabbing people’s attention than static content, so interactive marketing has several advantages, including:

 1. Improving brand awareness